Blog Product ManagementFeature Voting - The Ultimate Guide for 2025

 You can set up feature voting by choosing a tool like Featurebase, configuring it with your product details, integrating your customer data, and then sharing the voting portal with your users.

-Can users suggest new features, or do they only vote on existing ones?
+Can users suggest new features or only vote on existing ones?

 Yes, users can both suggest new features and vote on existing ones.
-This ensures you're capturing a wide range of ideas and feedback directly from your user base.
+This ensures you capture a wide range of ideas and feedback directly from your user base.
+With tools such as Featurebase, it's also possible to identify and remove duplicate requests.

 How do I prevent vote manipulation or bias?

-Advanced feature voting tools allow you to integrate customer data, enabling you to weigh votes based on factors like user revenue or usage patterns.
+Advanced feature voting tools allow you to integrate customer data, allowing you to weigh votes based on user revenue or usage patterns.
 This helps ensure a fairer and more balanced prioritization process.

 What if a highly voted feature is not possible to implement?